gesistsa/adaR/data-raw/benchmark.md

     1 sub.domain.co.uk sub.domain.co.uk      /path/to/place

-For fairly regular looking urls, they do provide the same output, however with a slighlty different naming scheme (see the vignette for an explanation of terms).
+For fairly regular looking urls, they do provide the same output, however with a slighlty different naming scheme.
+The introductory vignette `vignette("adaR")` gives an explanation of the meaning of each term.

-let us look at a more complex example.
+Let us know look at a more complex example.

 ``` r
 urltools::url_parse("https://user_1:password_1@example.org:8080/dir/../api?q=1#frag")